Writer • Photographer • Traveler

 I’d met Kay Levie in 2019, staying at her casita in Borrego Springs, California.
 We found a kinship and stayed connected via social media.
 Now—as the newly-appointed curator of Borrego Art Institute—she invited me to do a solo show.

-Nearly 30 years to the day from running away to the Badlands of South Dakota, my premier solo exhibition, “Postcards From the Land of Yod,” is on display at the Borrego Art Institute.
+Nearly 30 years to the day from running away to the Badlands of South Dakota, on May 7, 2022, my premier solo exhibition, “Postcards From the Land of Yod,” went on display at the Borrego Art Institute for five months.
+The experience was overwhelming and gratifying, to say the least.
+More than anything, I was awe-struck and humbled by the warm and emotional response I received by its patrons.

 As an artist I’ve had a life riddled with jumpstarts and aborted missions.
 I’ve ascended.
 I’ve flown.
 I’ve crashed and burned so many times—often, never even leaving the practical atmosphere.
 I’m a bit wearier today than I was when I was at 23, when I first wandered off into the unknown…with just my camera.
 But I have learned that sometimes the hand of fate delays you in order to make you into the person you were meant to be.